openweb-nl/hippo-groovy-updater/README.md

      ```(default: hcm-config/configuration/update)```

-When using a separate module in Hippo 12, don't forget to place an hcm-module.yaml in the project.
+When using a separate module, don't forget to place an hcm-module.yaml in the project.
 ```yaml
 group:
   name: hippoproject